Dekh Tamasha Dekh: Plot

-Inspired by a true incident, the film starts off when an underprivileged man gets crushed under the weight of a politician's (Satish Kaushik) poster.
+Inspired by a true incident, the film starts when an underprivileged man gets crushed under the weight of a politician's (Satish Kaushik) poster.
 The film gets into the mood immediately after the man dies.
-The story gets into a climax as the judge tries to get into the details of the man's death, lawyers of parties argue the case and as it sparks communal riots.
-The deceased, who was a Hindu by birth, got converted to Islam.
-His death gives rise to a religious spark between the two religious factions who want his body to be burnt and buried, respectively.
+The story gets to a climax as the judge tries to get into the details of the man's death, the lawyers of the parties argue the case, and it sparks communal riots.
+The deceased, who was a Hindu by birth, converted to Islam.
+His death gives rise to a religious spark between the two religious factions, who want his body to be burned and buried, respectively.